apike/allenpike.com/_posts/2024-12-31-an-unreasonable-amount-of-time.md

 First, he’d have you pick a card.
 He would attempt to produce the card, but fail, indicating the card may have travelled elsewhere.
 He’d then lead you on a short walk to a nearby park, and then be inspired to dig a hole.
 Buried there, beneath undisturbed grass, was a box.
 When opened, the box would, somehow, contain the card you’d chosen.
 An impossible trick.

 To create this magical moment, he had to do something you wouldn’t expect: he’d gone out into the park and buried a number of boxes, corresponding to potential cards one might choose.
-Then, he waited months, until the grass had grown over.
+Then, he waited months – until the grass had grown over.
 Only then could perform the trick.

 Deducing what card you’ve picked is a well-known sleight.
 But performing a trick where your card is seamlessly buried requires so much advance preparation that it seems impossible.